-The Harvard referencing style is also known as the author date system because of the requirement to cite both the author and publication date within in your paper.
+The Harvard referencing style is also known as the "author date" system because you must cite both the author and publication date.

 The UOW Harvard Referencing Style has two main components: